AOT-Technologies/forms-flow-ai/forms-flow-api/README.md

 ### Running the Application

-* Analytics server uses port 5000, make sure the port is available.
+* forms-flow-api service uses port 5000, make sure the port is available.
 * `cd {Your Directory}/forms-flow-ai/forms-flow-api`

 * For Linux,